seds-sg/nusseds-webpage/src/content/new-frontiers/new-frontiers-8.md

 path: /new-frontiers-8
 ---

-**Due to issues with the audio, there is a slight delay with the upload of the video recording.
-Once it has been uploaded on youtube it will be reflected on this article as well.
-Do stay subscribed to our [youtube channel](https://www.youtube.com/channel/UCUbobZWvBIYmCOsc_33vwGQ) to be notified!**
+**Due to issues with the audio, we regret to inform that the video recording will not be available.
+Do stay subscribed to our [youtube channel](https://www.youtube.com/channel/UCUbobZWvBIYmCOsc_33vwGQ) to be notified of any future videos!**

 Welcome back to school!
 Students and researchers from NUS have launched multiple nanosatelites called CubeSats into space.
 One such launch is **Galassia**.